 - A legal address and a contact person are required to register the OÜ if the management board does not physically reside in Estonia.
 Both of these services can be purchased from a licensed virtual office service provider.
 Read more about contact person and legal address requirements.

-- If you are planning to register a multi-shareholder company, most likely each founder will need to apply for e-Residency if they do not currently have a digital ID valid in Estonia, Latvia, Lithuania or Belgium.
+- If you are planning to register a multi-shareholder company, most likely each founder will need to apply for e-Residency if they do not currently have a digital ID or mobile ID valid in Estonia, digital ID valid in Latvia or mobile ID valid in Lithuania.
 Read this article to understand why.

 - An OÜ must have a management board, a body to represent and manage the company.
 The management board may have one or several members with full or limited representation rights.
 All members of the board must have a digital ID supported in Estonian e-services in order to register and manage an OÜ online.